p2-inc/keycloak-orgs/README.md

 Organizations may optionally be given permission to manage their own IdP.
 The custom resources that allow this write a configuration in the IdP entities that is compatible with a 3rd party extension that allows for IdP discovery based on email domain configured for the Organization.
 It works by writing the `home.idp.discovery.domains` value into the `config` map for the IdP.
 Information on further configuration is available at [sventorben/keycloak-home-idp-discovery](https://github.com/sventorben/keycloak-home-idp-discovery).

 tbd screenshot of installing in flow

+## License

+We’ve changed the license of our core extensions from the AGPL v3 to the [Elastic License v2](https://github.com/elastic/elasticsearch/blob/main/licenses/ELASTIC-LICENSE-2.0.txt).

+- Our blog post on the subject https://phasetwo.io/blog/licensing-change/
+- An attempt at a clarification https://github.com/p2-inc/keycloak-orgs/issues/81#issuecomment-1554683102

 -----